GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/principles.md

 - **Memetic health metrics** tracking informational climate and cultural coherence
 - **AI truth alignment audits** for generative technologies shaping public discourse
 - **Epistemic justice protocols** ensuring all knowledge systems receive appropriate recognition and protection

+**GGF Integration**: The primary implementation vehicle for this principle is *The Synoptic Protocol - Media & Epistemic Integrity*, which establishes the `institution_epi_institution` (Public Epistemic Institutions) and the legal `protocol_right_to_reality` to protect healthy information ecosystems.

 **Real-World Example**: Taiwan's Polis platform enables structured, non-polarizing dialogue by surfacing common ground, while some Indigenous governance systems require elders to speak in metaphor to protect meaning from reductionism.